 If you need an immediate phone call or online chat support (“Why isn’t this script running?”), then you probably want a proprietary solution that offers this.
 Open source solutions probably won’t.
 On the other hand, open source solutions can’t exist without huge communities of experts ready to volunteer their help.
 So there tend to be lots of community chat rooms, searchable discussion threads, and other extensive resources online that you can leverage for free, provided you have the technical expertise and the time.

 If your organization is looking for a new tool to support a big data use case, it may be because things aren’t working out with your existing tools — or you expect that they won’t — perhaps for one of the reasons cited in these ten questions.
 Thoroughly understanding your use case first, and the functionality you need to support it second, are the important first steps in selecting any big data solution.
 Once that’s done you are well on your way to filling in the gaps.
+If you would like to learn about a specific technology, like Redshift clusters, more information is available.

 Is your data ready for for a Big Data Solution?